dfong0530/UChat/readme.md

 ### Inspiration

+On Thursday, Febuary 22, 2022, Russia invaded Ukraine.
+The invasion wreaked havoc on the civilians and many lost their homes, lives, and loved ones.
+Depsite the invasion, Ukraine has not lost hope and continues fighting.

 This project was created in support on Ukraine.
-We wanted to create an application that could reach out to the people directly within Ukraine.
+We wanted to create an application where the rest of the world could reach out to the people directly within Ukraine and provide support.
+This chat application application allows users in Ukraine to communicate with the rest of the world and the rest of the world to communicate with Ukraine.

+This software acts as a means for communciation between those who need support and those generous enough to provide it.

 ### What is does